cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 4. This [`Event`](https://github.com/cosmos/cosmjs/blob/ca969f2/packages/tendermint-rpc/src/tendermint34/responses.ts#L182) type has `attributes: Attribute[]` of interest.
 5. The [`Attribute`](https://github.com/cosmos/cosmjs/blob/ca969f2/packages/tendermint-rpc/src/tendermint34/responses.ts#L177-L180) type is coded as `Uint8Array`.

-With this information, you can do the necessary:
+With this information, you can do the necessary actions:

-1. To handle the conversion of Tendermint `Event`s into `StringEvent`s, you can create a helper in your existing `src/types/checkers/events.ts` file, alongside the `getCreatedGameId` helper:
+1. To handle the conversion of Tendermint `Event`s into `StringEvent`s, create a helper in your existing `src/types/checkers/events.ts` file alongside the `getCreatedGameId` helper:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/d623ae0/src/types/checkers/events.ts#L12-L24]
     import { fromUtf8 } from "@cosmjs/encoding"